 - We highly discourage expanding boundaries while aroused.

-- Intoxication from medications, alcohol, recreational drugs, and sexual arousal often impairs judgement and can therefore prevent authentic consent agreements
+- Intoxication from medications, alcohol, recreational drugs, and sexual arousal often impairs judgment and can therefore prevent authentic consent agreements

 Privilege may create power differentials between you and your partner(s)

-- Not everyone has had the same access to the same resources and education, nor has the same social conditioning and social status.
+- Not everyone has had the same access to resources and education, nor has the same social conditioning and social status.